 Using a Hawk Deterrent

-There are two types of deterrent you can use to keep hawks away.
+There are a few types of deterrent you can use to keep hawks away.
 The first type is environmental.
-Prune branches and ensure the hawk has nowhere to perch.
+Prune any low-hanging tree branches and ensure the hawk has nowhere to perch.
 Removing bird feeders can also discourage hawks who are looking for an easy food source.

 Physical deterrents are also useful.
 Building a scarecrow or placing a large owl statue in the yard will fool the hawk into thinking a predator might be present.
 Just be sure to move this physical deterrent around occasionally, as hawks are highly intelligent and will notice if the deterrent remains stationary for more than a couple days.